ecmwf/metview-docs/docs/api/functions/pressure_derivative.rst

    The result is the vertical pressure derivative in units-of-``f``)/Pa units.
 The following rules are applied when ``f`` is a :class:`Fieldset`:

    * if ``f`` is a pressure level :class:`Fieldset` no ``p`` is needed
-   * if ``f`` is defined on ECMWF model levels (hybrid/eta) ``p`` must be either a single LNSP (logarithm of surface pressure, identified by paramId=152) field or a :class:`Fieldset` defining the pressure on the same levels as ``f``
+   * if ``f`` is defined on ECMWF model levels (hybrid/eta) ``p`` must be either a single LNSP (logarithm of surface pressure, identified by paramId=152) field or a :class:`Fieldset` defining the pressure on the same levels as ``f`` (see :func:`pressure`)
    * for other level types ``p`` must be a :class:`Fieldset` defining the pressure on the same levels as ``f``.

-   In the computations the values are sorted by pressure then a non-uniform central difference scheme (one-sided difference at the bottom and top) is used to estimate the derivatives.
+   In the computations, first the values are sorted by pressure, then a non-uniform central difference scheme (one-sided difference at the bottom and top) is used to estimate the derivatives.
 The results are then re-sorted to appear in the same order as in ``f``.
 This allows for the following type of computations:

    .. code-block:: python